 Another message.
 Yes, another message about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
-RSV.
-Just looking at the words is enough to send mamas and dadas into a panic.
-The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
+Respiratory syncytial virus.
+Just looking at the words is enough to send moms and dads into a panic.
+The CDC said that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
 So what can you do to help keep your family safe?

 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
-Likewise, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
-There are two key causes of poor indoor air quality:
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+There are two primary causes of poor indoor air quality:

-- Pollutant substances (cleaning products, inadequately maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutant substances (cleaning products, inadequately maintained or dirty heating and cooling or humidification units, cigarette smoke, etc)